Panquesito7/Panquesito7/README.md

 ##### Maintaining projects

 I'm currently maintaining the [TPR](https://github.com/ChaosWormz/teleport-request) (teleport request) mod.\
-It is a very popular mod used in many servers.
+It's a popular mod used in many servers.

 I have added many features such as: